jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 ## Setup

-1. This loads programs onto the board over the serial port, so your development machine must be connected to the FPGA board using a serial cable.
+1. This loads programs onto the board over the serial port, so your development machine must be connected to the FPGA board with a serial cable.

 2. Set the environment variable SERIAL_PORT to the path of the serial device.
 For a Prolific USB based dongle, for example, the path is.